tquinlan1992/tquinlan92-typescript-redux-utils/README.md

     state1: state1ThunkActions
 };

 /* thunkActions can be anything.
-It's lodash.merged with the storeActions.
+It's lodash.merged with the actions.
 A good use case would be to use it with thunk actions.
 */
-export const { actions: storeActions, reducers, selectors } = makeNestedSimpleStore(initialStates, thunkActions);
+export const { actions: actions, reducers, selectors } = makeNestedSimpleStore(initialStates, thunkActions);

 // Create the redux store
 const appReducer = combineReducers(reducers);

-export const reduxStore = createStore(appReducer, applyMiddleware(thunk));
+export const store = createStore(appReducer, applyMiddleware(thunk));

 // Create a Selector using a exported selectors function mapResults(results: string[]) {